This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

+- Drink liquids as directed.
 Ask how much liquid to drink each day and which liquids are best for you.
 You may need to drink more fluids than usual to help flush bacteria out of your urinary tract.
 Do not drink caffeine or carbonated liquids.
 These drinks can irritate your bladder.
 Your healthcare provider may recommend cranberry juice to help prevent a UTI.

 Follow up with your healthcare provider as directed:

 You may need to return for more urine tests.
 Write down your questions so you remember to ask them during your visits.

 © 2017 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.